Israeli tanks move into the occupied West Bank for the first time since 2002 amid growing crackdown

-JENIN, West Bank — (AP) — Israeli tanks have moved into the occupied West Bank for the first time since 2002, shortly after the defense minister said troops will remain “for the coming year” in parts of the Palestinian territory.
+JENIN, West Bank — (AP) — Israeli tanks have moved into the occupied West Bank for the first time since 2002, shortly after the defense minister said troops will remain “for the coming year” in parts of the territory and indicated that Palestinians who have fled cannot return.

 Associated Press journalists saw a handful of tanks move Sunday into Jenin, long a bastion of armed struggle against Israel.